Canopy Tray Vehicles

 Is there enough width to also put awning support brackets or legs?
 If you are intending to go poleless - the rear bracket is typically triangulated up to 600mm inwards to stiffen up the arm pivot point.
 Can the tent sit forward from this, and would any sprung steel poles etc foul on the awning brackets?
 In many cases, the best option is to mount awnings directly to the side of the tent to get the height you need whilst keeping the tent as low as possible.

 Getting this weight balanced between the front and rear wheels will not only improve the vehicle's handling and climbing abilities on and off-road, but it will also give you some space at the rear side of the vehicle to turn around before negotiating the ladder.
 (A really BIG PLUS with all rooftop camping).
 If you can mount the tent forward.
-Do it.
+Do it!
 This is the best option.
-See pics of the Hilux below.
+See pics of the Toyota 79 SEries below.
+For DUal Cab Over Cab Racks information - Go to "vehicle set up page and search for specific information on the racks available for your truck here

 For awning mounting options and bracket systems that work in with the Canopy roof tent camping set up - see information on Awnings.
 More information on poleless awning fitting kits can be found at Awning to tent brackets.